-Course attendance via online participation is an integral part of the online academic experience; therefore, students are expected to be participative in all course activities and discussions.
-If an absence is unavoidable, the student should communicate with the instructor.
+Classroom attendance is an integral part of the academic experience; therefore, students are expected to attend all class sessions.
+If an absence is unavoidable, the student, prior to class, should communicate with the instructor.
 Arrangements should be made at that time for submission of any missed assignments.
+It is also expected that students arrive on time and not leave until the class is dismissed.
+Tardiness will result in a reduced grade for the course.
+If you cannot attend every class session you should consider dropping the course.